 1. Know the real costs and what you might be able to get state help with.

 Before you start speaking to providers of care services it is helpful to have a general understanding of what care usually costs and what parts you can sometimes get for free.
 Check out our home care costs here.
 Remember the family solicitor or financial adviser will not always know the answers to this question.

 The ‘all care is free’ idea is a myth inadvertently perpetrated by the media and the government which is highly misleading to so many families – indeed this is the number one frustration we encounter when working with families.

 Cost around £800 – £2000 per week.
 Care homes vary in price depending on quality and location.
-At the higher end would typically be a care home which only accept self funding clients and does not sell any of its rooms to local authorities.
+At the higher end would typically be a care home which only accepts self-funding clients and does not sell any of its rooms to local authorities.